MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-application-slow-ssms-fast.md

 # Troubleshoot query performance difference between database application and SSMS

-When you execute a query in a production application, it runs slower than the same query in an application like SQL Server Management Studio (SSMS).
+When you execute a query in a database application, it runs slower than the same query in an application like SQL Server Management Studio (SSMS), Azure Data Studio, or SQLCMD.

 This issue may occur for the following reasons: